 Tucked away on the southern part of the country, this ludicrously zigzagged route tumbles past waterfalls, through canyons and past spectacular scenery from start to finish.
 Summer (December 'till March) is the prefered time of the year to visit, because in the winter there's too much fog.
 That's not to say there is not fog in the summer, but only when a front cold comes from the south.
 The coldest town in Brazil is Sao Joaquim da Serra, about 20 miles far from the Serra do Rio do Rastro.
 Temperature drops to below zero and snow falls in the winter.
 The climate in this region is temperate due to its altitude of about 1,500m and its proximity to the sea, resulting in an annual average temperature of 12° C.

 The road has remarkable landscapes and deep crags.
 The journey of the Sierra do Rio do Rastro goes from 4,790 feet to sea level in only eight miles, with an average gradient of 9.2%.
 But if you think this is going to be some leisurely afternoon putt-putt, think again: there are 250 corners.
 This road (also called Rodovia Daniel Brüning) is located in the state of Santa Catarina, in the southern corner of the country.
 Santa Catarina state was colonized by Germans and Italians and its culture is very European.
 You will notice that the houses are built German style and people are very fair skinned.

-The experience of using this road is very impressive.
-The road has a length of 8 miles long and has a total of 250 corners, and you go from 4500 feet to sea level in minutes...
-Starting from Santa Catarina, the ascent is 7 km long.
-Over this distance, the elevation gain is 646meters.
+The road is 12.87km (8 miles) long and has a total of 250 corners, taking you from 4500 feet to sea level in minutes...
+Starting at Santa Catarina, the ascent is 7 km long.
+Over this distance, the elevation gain is 646 meters.
 The average percentage is 9.2%.
 Lighting is provided to the whole road by huge windmills.
-There's little traffic in this road built in 1903.
-This stretch of road should not be attempted by novice drivers.
+There's little traffic in this road.